Tikkun Olam –

 Singapore is fortunate to have its own Jewish home for the elderly which is totally funded and supported by the community.

-SMMIS students supported LOVE, NILS by donating new, high quality toys, games and electronics for children of all ages to their 2018 Toy Drive.
+SMMIS students support LOVE, NILS each year by donating new, high quality toys, games and electronics for the charity’s annual holiday season Toy Drive.

-Students have raised over $1,200 for this organisation through our Middot Program, we also had students donating their own hair to cancer patients.
+Students have raised over $1,200 for this organisation through our Middot Program.
+We have also had students donating their own hair to cancer patients.

 With our school quickly growing and expanding, many changes have been underway.
 One of those changes was the introduction of new uniforms.
 But what do we do with our old uniforms?